Does it Matter if I Wait to Contact a Lawyer?

 “He sees a police car and, instead of taking the open path, he moves toward that police car,” Weaver said.
 Weaver said Green left the on-ramp early.
 If Green had followed the on-ramp to the end, he said, there wouldn’t have been a crash.

 Weaver said Green was traveling about 98 mph and his truck wouldn’t let him go any faster.
 At about 2.5 seconds before the crash, modules in his truck indicated that Green had his gas pedal pushed 40 percent of the way down.
 At about 2 seconds before the crash, Green had it pushed 100 percent down, Weaver said.
-He certainly would’ve saw May’s patrol car — a Jeep Grand Cherokee — with its lights flashing, Weaver said.
+He certainly would’ve seen May’s patrol car — a Jeep Grand Cherokee — with its lights flashing, Weaver said.
 Green never hit his brakes, Weaver said.

 May, he said, had slowly driven through the grassy median between directions of travel and, would’ve most likely seen Green coming right toward him.
 Weaver believes, in a last-ditch effort to get out of the way, May cut hard to the left and accelerated to 31 mph.